Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 20. The inevitable price we pay for our happiness is eternal fear to lose it - The inevitable price we pay for happiness is the eternal fear of losing it.

-21. The love of my life - Love of my life.
+21. The love of my life - The love of my life.

 22. The most dangerous demons live in our hearts - The most dangerous demons live in our hearts.